ksaquib/networking_projects/DNS Server/README.md

 # Domain Name System (DNS) Server

- Creating a README file based on the provided content for GitHub:

----

 # Building Your Own DNS Server: A Step-by-Step Guide

 Every time you type a website address into your browser, you interact with the Domain Name System (DNS).
 This system is crucial because it maps human-readable domain names to the IP addresses that computers use to identify each other on the network.
 In this guide, we will delve into what a DNS server is, how it works, and how you can build your own DNS server using Node.js.